QinxiW/DLH_Cervical_Cancer_Local_Explanations/README.md

 ### Results
 Model eval and empirical study result on local explanation techniques
 #### Explainability results
-you can skip the local explanation methods in each of the model and load it back into memory here
+Generate local explanations for each trained model (you can skip the local explanation methods in each of the model and load it back into memory here
 ##### Feature importance and local explanation methods generation
 Examine feature importances in the models, and generate local explanations including SHAP, TreeSHAP, LIME, DICE and other related interpretability methods
 ##### Ablation Study